abond936/My-Journal/docs/02-Application.md

 ❓ **Open**

 - **Narrow curated feed card sizing** - In smaller viewport desktop/mobile-like states, feed cards can still overgrow after initial render in curated mode.
 The sticky curated title placement is corrected, but the responsive card-sizing regression is not fully resolved yet.
+- **Curated open-response lag** - First interactions in curated mode have shown intermittent “selected card did not appear to respond” behavior; confirm whether this is true failure, delayed hydration, or a remaining curated-shell state bug.

 📘 `src/components/view/CardFeedV2.tsx` · `V2ContentCard.tsx` · `ContentCard.tsx` (legacy / CardGrid)